NathanAW24/leetcode-practice/src/Problem104MaximumDepthOfBinaryTree/Doc.md

 # Thought Process
 Problem was quite easy, not need a lot of time to resolve tbh.
-Basically logical thought process was just to traverse pre-order
+Basically logical thought process was just to traverse pre-order, then keep `count` variable and `max_count` variable.
 ```python
 class Solution:
     def maxDepth(self, root: Optional[TreeNode]) -> int: